 For more information on Academic Performing Grants, please contact Missy Wilkinson at (309) 649-6329 or email@example.com.

 Spoon River College Performing Skill Grants

-Performing skill grants are awarded each year to students showing special ability or talent in the areas of Art, Drama, Athletics and Agriculture.
+Performing skill grants are awarded each year to students showing special ability or talent in the areas of Art, Drama, Athletics, Agriculture, Speech and Debate.
 Students receiving these grants may use the awarded funds for tuition or books.
 Activity sponsors in each area have specific requirements and criteria that must be met.

 Students interested in performing skill grants must complete all the necessary eligibility requirements for SRC/SRC Foundation Scholarships as outlined on the application form AND contact the individual sponsor regarding additional eligibility requirements.

 The SRC Foundation offers several nursing scholarships to accepted nursing students throughout the year.
 For information on the following and all nursing scholarship opportunities, contact Sherry Nelson at